web-mi/RocketChatApiClient/MarketplaceAppsApi/docs/Api/WhatsAppApi.md

-$apiInstance = new WebMIRocketChatApiClientMarketplaceAppsApi\Api\WhatsAppApi(
+$apiInstance = new WebMI\RocketChatApiClient\MarketplaceAppsApi\Api\WhatsAppApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
 $app_id = 'app_id_example'; // string
-$post_api_apps_public_app_id_template_message_request = new \WebMIRocketChatApiClientMarketplaceAppsApi\Model\PostApiAppsPublicAppIdTemplateMessageRequest(); // \WebMIRocketChatApiClientMarketplaceAppsApi\Model\PostApiAppsPublicAppIdTemplateMessageRequest | We strongly recommend including the + prefix for all phone numbers in the payload.
+$post_api_apps_public_app_id_template_message_request = new \WebMI\RocketChatApiClient\MarketplaceAppsApi\Model\PostApiAppsPublicAppIdTemplateMessageRequest(); // \WebMI\RocketChatApiClient\MarketplaceAppsApi\Model\PostApiAppsPublicAppIdTemplateMessageRequest | We strongly recommend including the + prefix for all phone numbers in the payload.
 While you can submit numbers without the leading + sign, we have encountered cases where WhatsApp will return an invalid response despite the number being in use.

 try {
     $result = $apiInstance->postApiAppsPublicAppIdTemplateMessage($app_id, $post_api_apps_public_app_id_template_message_request);